kubernetes/kubernetes/docs/devel/gubernator.md

 After expansion:
 ![alt text](/gubernator-images/skipping2.png)

-If the pod name was displayed in the Test Failures list, it will automatically be filled in and filtered.
+If the pod name was displayed in the Test Failures list, it will automatically be included in the filters.
-If it is not found in the error message, it can be entered into the textbox.
+If it is not found in the error message, it can be manually entered into the textbox.
 Once a pod name is entered, the Pod UID, Namespace, and ContainerID may be automatically filled in as well.
 These can be altered as well.
-To apply the filter check off the checkbox corresponding to the filter.
+To apply the filter, check off the options corresponding to the filter.

 ![alt text](/gubernator-images/filterpage1.png)